grislyeye/grislyeye.com/content/blog/fever-house/fever-house.md

 Has zombie horror reached market saturation?
 Apparently not. *[Fever House](https://www.goodreads.com/book/show/66087060-fever-house)* by Keith Posson is a new entry in the genre.

 The paperback I picked up was an attractive volume.
-The pages have a red coloured edge, and the cover is a lurid picture of a hand, reminiscent of grind house or photocopied flyers.
+The pages have red edges and the cover is a lurid picture of a hand, reminiscent of grind house or photocopied flyers.
 Very metal.
 But inside?

-The pitch is zombies but punk.
-It's a noodly affair, switching between the perspectives of an ensemble of sketchy characters.
-We have gangsters, secret government programs, occultists and washed-up rock stars.

-Each of the characters are given a *past*, each revealed through secondary stories, little vignettes that are supposed to emphasise the themes of the book.

-Unfortunately, the characters weren't particularly interesting, so the constant reminiscing just gets in the way of the pacing.
-The second half of the book rehashes a bunch of zombie clichés, leading to a somewhat anti-climactic apocalypse.
+The pitch is zombies but punk, a promising premise.
+Unfortunately, lacklustre characters and poor pacing let things down.
+The second half of the book rehashes a bunch of zombie clichés, leading to a somewhat derivative apocalypse.
 The writing is competent, the occult elements are a nice touch and the twist at the end is suitably dark, but the end result is a distinctly mid entry in a tired genre.